top of page

 The Primary Family Caregiver vs. The Family Critic

 The primary family caregiver lives in the trenches.
-They are emotionally and physically drained, juggling appointments, medications, and dealing with the erosion of their own life.
+They are emotionally and physically drained, juggling appointments, medications, and the erosion of their own life.
 Then the distant sibling—the Critic—arrives, refreshed, well-rested, and armed with judgment.

 • The Drama: The Critic sees a clean house, not the 3:00 AM panic and the tiredness in the caregiver’s eyes.
 They give glib, useless advice ("Dad just needs to get out more!") that completely ignores the parent's actual condition.

-The Pain of Reverting Roles and Loss of Dignity, Managing Family Dynamics
+The Pain of Reverting Roles and Loss of Dignity: Managing Family Dynamics

 • Drama: The adult children treat the parent like a stubborn teenager, forgetting the parent is now a frail older adult deserving of respect.
 The parent fights back, trying to discipline the adult child who now manages their bank account.